unionai/unionai-docs/source/index.md

 {@@ if serverless @@}

 * **Union Serverless** is a turnkey solution that takes care of all the infrastructure for you.
-  All you need to do is sign up through your GitHub account and start running your workflows.<br/>
+  All you need to do is sign up through your GitHub account and start running your workflows.
-  **You are currently in the Union Serverless docs**.<br/>
   To get started, follow the [quick start guide](#quick-start) below.

-* **Union BYOC** lets you keep your data and workflow code on your infrastructure, but has Union manage it for you.
+* [**Union BYOC**](https://docs.union.ai/byoc) lets you keep your data and workflow code on your infrastructure, but has Union manage it for you.
-  It also offers more control over your hardware and other advanced features.<br/>
+  It also offers more control over your hardware and other advanced features.
-  Switch to the Union BYOC docs [here](https://docs.union.ai/byoc).

 {@@ elif byoc @@}

 * **Union BYOC** lets you keep your data and workflow code on your infrastructure, but has Union manage it for you.
-  It also offers more control over your hardware and other advanced features.<br/>
+  It also offers more control over your hardware and other advanced features.
-  **You are currently in the Union BYOC docs**.<br/>
   To get started, follow the [quick start guide](#quick-start) below.

-* **Union Serverless** is a turnkey solution that takes care of all the infrastructure for you.
+* [**Union Serverless**](https://docs.union.ai/serverless) is a turnkey solution that takes care of all the infrastructure for you.
-  All you need to do is sign up through your GitHub account and start running your workflows.<br/>
+  All you need to do is sign up through your GitHub account and start running your workflows.
-  Switch to the Union Serverless docs [here](https://docs.union.ai/serverless).

 {@@ endif @@}